 Kenny Chesney has also stepped up to the plate.
 The country singer has a home on St. John that was destroyed in the storm.
 Despite his loss, Chesney has started the Love For Love City Foundation, which will provide relief to the USVI and nearby British Virgin Islands.

 Chesney and his people were also some of the first responders to St. John, collaborating on Saturday with volunteer nonprofit, St. John Rescue, Inc., as first responders to bring relief and supplies.

 “God bless that man,” Regan said of Chesney and his efforts.

 Despite certain things being “disheartening,” or seeing her beloved home “in disarray,” Regan said the outpouring on social media has reinforced the strength of the community she loves.

 “It’s just amazing to me that so many thousands of people have wrapped their arms around their little island,” Regain said.
 She said reminders of the strength of St. John’s community are coming from all places – both on the ground and online.

-Of her beloved home, Regan said: “I will be back.
-It’s one of the most unique, amazing places I’ve ever lived.”
-Referencing the check-in list made with marker and cardboard, she added: “Who has a community check-in like Coral Bay?”
+Of her beloved home, Regan said: “check-in be back.
+It’s one of the most unique and amazing places I’ve ever lived.”
+Referencing the cck-in list made with marker and cardboard, she added: “Who has a community check-in like Coral Bay?”